Mushroom Farming: 4 Tips From a Professional Mushroom Farmer

 Mushrooms are growing in popularity and I couldn’t be happier about it.
 From mushroom farming to mushroom foraging and mycoremediation, the interest in our fungal friends are leading to new products, new environmental practices, new mushroom farms, and a whole lot more of people exposed to these tasty, medicinal morsels.

 Mushroom farming can be done by anyone if they have the drive and some know-how.
 Being a great mushroom farmer, or doing it on a commercial scale, is another story.
 At Fungi Ally, our farming process has evolved over the years.
 We began with outdoor log cultivation of shiitake mushrooms.
 Then then moved indoors and worked with cultivation on straw.
 We then got bigger and started using larger, ready-to-fruit mushroom blocks.
 We then got even bigger, focusing on indoor cultivation with supplemented sawdust.
 We have now been using this method of commercial mushroom farming for the past three years.

 We love mushrooms and have dedicated so much time and attention to our processes of growing, selling, and educating the public about fungi.
 We sell mushrooms and materials for others to grow mushrooms, like sawdust and grain spawn.
-We provide grow kits, medicinal mushroom extracts, and we even have a local CSA for the western Massachusetts community.
+We provide grow kits, medicinal mushroom extracts, and a variety of spawn and tools to the global community.

 Four tips for mushroom farming

 Begin with a clear goal of how many mushrooms you want to grow.
 This should include the amount of pounds of mushrooms per week, what species you want to grow, and the capacity you have for investment in cash flow.